AlanYahpi/Bindis/README.md

 ## API
 The API in `client/bindisClient.h` handles safety the POSIX shared memory (while you don't move it) and gives you a pointer to the shared buffer.
 Your shared buffer, the memory space that in real life would read your display, is an array of **uint8_t** which size of bytes (AKA. number of elements of buffer) can be read in `bd->size`.

+There is no need for free's, I used static memory and the dynamic shared memory is handled entirely by the kernel.

 ### Struct bd
 The `bd` struct is a data structure to help API initialization.
 It can be read/write without any risk after correct initialization is made (and if you do not try to access array indexes greater than its sizes).